z2k-gwp/z2k-gwp/README.md

 ## Welcome
 Welcome to Z2K's main profile page on GitHub.
+Z2K is a system designed to capture and maintain your thoughts, logs, beliefs, information and creations.
+It uses a number of applications, plugins, scripts, and design decisions to pull it all together.
 For more information about Z2K, visit the [Z2K Website](https://z2k.dev).

+Before we go further, it is important to emphasize: [Privacy is our Job One](Privacy.md).

 &nbsp;
 ## Obsidian Plugins and other Repos
+For the coders out there, here are the primary github repositories for browsing:

 | Plugin/Repo Name              | Type      | Description                                                            |
 | :---------------------------- | :-------- | :--------------------------------------------------------------------- |